 Pakistan and India are finally joining hands, not through our political circumstances but our Pakistani artists from the entertainment industries are.
 Lately Pakistani artists like Ali Zafar, Atif Aslam and Rateh Fateh Ali Khan are a part of the Bollywood industry so to join their league are Rabi Ahmed and Adnan Dhool from ‘Soch’.

 Rabi and Adnan have contributed their song ‘Awari’ for the Bollywood movie ‘Ek Villian’ by Mohit Suri.
-We at ARY Family had a small chit chat with ‘The Soch Band’ to let you all know about their experience.
+We at ARY Digital had a small chit chat with ‘The Soch Band’ to let you all know about their experience.

 Tell us something about your band?
 Why did you name it ‘Soch’?